 The current study also further confirms the current practice of requiring confirmation of clinical trial results conducted exclusively on Asian patients (e.g., Japanese trials) prior to generalization to western patients (and vice versa).
-The clear differences in outcomes of Asian vs Caucasian patients (treated within the same clinical trial/ health care system) mandate greater caution prior to the generalization of clinical trial results.
+The clear differences in outcomes of Asian versus Caucasian patients (treated within the same clinical trial/ health care system) mandate greater caution prior to the generalization of clinical trial results.

-It should also be noted that the term “Asian Americans” includes quite a broad category of ethnicities and the outcomes of gastric cancer might be variable among these ethnicities as well.
+It should also be noted that the term “Asian Americans” includes quite a broad category of ethnicities, and the outcomes of gastric cancer might be variable among these ethnicities as well.
 Unfortunately, the current study dataset does not differentiate between different Asian American ethnic subgroups.
 This is another area of research that needs to be tackled in the future.

-In conclusion, the current study suggests that Asian American patients with non-metastatic gastric cancer have better overall, and disease-free survival compared to other racial groups in the United States.
+In conclusion, the current study suggests that Asian American patients with non-metastatic gastric cancer have better overall and disease-free survival compared to other racial groups in the United States.
 Further preclinical and clinical research is needed to clarify the reasons behind this observation.

 Article Highlights